ayucd/ComponentTester/README.md

 # Component Tester using Arduino Nano
-Repository for the Arduino-based project for the course EE381A taken at IITK.
+Repository for the Arduino-based project for the course EE381A taken at IITK under Dr. Baquer Mazhari.

 ## Project Objectives
 The aim is to make a compact and affordable device based on Arduino Nano that can detect whether the device in question is a resistor, capacitor, inductor, BJT or MOSFET while also predicting the characteristics of the devices with reasonable accuracy and displaying it all on an OLED display.